-8093 Exploration Geochemistry Graduate Course
+8093 Exploration Geochemistry Graduate Course Master of Applied Science MAppSc

 This is a specialist course in the techniques of exploration geochemistry covering general principles, specific field applications, laboratory techniques, and data display and interpretation.
 Practical applications are emphasized and the field-laboratory project is designed to investigate aspects of mineral exploration problems.